 Changes to roads, kerbs and footpaths

-Changes to the road layout are needed to create room for GCLR3.
+Changes to the road layout are needed to create room for Stage 3.
 Some surrounding local roads, service lanes and the Gold Coast Highway may be affected.

 What happens during this phase?